newle/newle.github.io/14bc kendar‘s Language School.md

 3.65
 Stop trying to make us follow all these subtle clues.
 I wish you would say what you want to say more clearly.

+3.66
+Just one part of what he said got picked up by the media and took on a life of its own.